zeiss-microscopy/OAD/Machine_Learning/docs/importing_external_networks_in_ZEN.md

 ### czmodel – From TensorFlow to Intellesis

 Starting with ZEN Blue 3.2 it will be possible to run prediction with custom segmentation models implemented in TensorFlow 2.
-To be compatible with the Intellesis infrastructure, a TensorFlow/Keras model has to comply with our specification and some meta data must be provided that is described in detail in the official ANN model specification in the project description of our [czmodel package](https://pypi.org/project/czmodel/).
+To be compatible with the Intellesis infrastructure, a TensorFlow/Keras model has to comply with our specification and some meta data must be provided that is described in detail in the official ANN model specification in the project description of our **[czmodel package](https://pypi.org/project/czmodel/)**.
 This blog post introduces a python library called czmodel that offers a set of tools to easily convert a trained TensorFlow/Keras model to a CZMODEL file that can be directly loaded into ZEN Intellesis.
 Generating a CZMODEL file this way is just a matter of a few lines of code and can therefore easily be integrated into any training pipeline as well as custom Apeer modules.

 Assuming that there is some kind of training pipeline in place that generates trained TensorFlow/Keras models as instances of `tensorflow.keras.Model`.
 For a simple example of such a pipeline see the attached Jupyter notebook (ready to be executed) in our **[Microsoft Azure Jupyter Notebook](https://notebooks.azure.com/sebastian-soyer/projects/czmodel)**.
 Note that the notebook is not to be understood as a best practice guide for training ANN models but rather illustrates the use of the **[czmodel](https://pypi.org/project/czmodel/)** library with a very simple model generation process that will usually be more sophisticated.